Skip to main content

 (F) Modification.

-(1) An applicant seeking to modify a 401 water quality certification shall notify Ohio EPA in writing, setting forth a description of the proposed modifications and the reasons therefore.
+(1) An applicant seeking to modify a 401 certification shall notify Ohio EPA in writing, setting forth a description of the proposed modifications and the reasons therefore.
 The director may approve, approve with conditions, or deny any request for modification, or require the applicant to apply for and obtain a new 401 certification if the scope or purpose of the project is changed beyond that authorized in the original certification.

 (b) Applications for modification of previously issued 401 certifications will be subject to all the requirements of rules 3745-1-05 and 3745-1-54 of the Administrative Code if applicable.